Slugburn/QuickServicePub/readme.md

 # QuickServicePub
-Allows a developer to quickly publish services to the developer's application/web server.
+Allows a developer to quickly publish services to their application/web server.

 QuickServicePub **WILL**: